emmyjs/emmyjs/public/markdown/cli.md

 [You can see a tutorial on how to use create-emmy here](https://www.youtube.com/watch?v=rOxAJ9c068c)
 <p>
   <strong>Note:</strong> This tutorial is under construction.
-Please check back later.
+Please come back later.
 </p>

 ## Quick Start